Managing Customer Behaviour Protocol

 • Health and Safety Manager

-4.5 The panel will decide if the behaviours meet the criteria for Unreasonable Behaviour.
+The panel will decide if the behaviours meet the criteria for Unreasonable Behaviour.
 Inclusion on the schedule should be on exceptional circumstances, in many instances the issues can be controlled by the service issuing a letter to the individual setting out expected behaviours, and the panel may suggest this course of action in the first instance.

-4.6 In determining inclusion on the schedule, the Panel will consider the following risk assessment criteria (Appendix A provides HSE guidance on threatening behaviour).
+In determining inclusion on the schedule, the Panel will consider the following risk assessment criteria (Appendix A provides HSE guidance on threatening behaviour).
 Inclusion on the schedule is based on a majority vote (four panel members):

-Vexatious is defined as:
+Vexatious (low risk) is defined as:

 • causing or tending to cause annoyance, frustration, or worry.
-Person who uses abusive language and are generally rude
+Person who uses abusive language and are generally rude.

-Threatening behaviour can be defined as:
+Threatening behaviour (medium risk) can be defined as:

 • a statement of an intention to inflict pain, injury, damage, or other hostile action on someone in retribution for something done or not done

-Violence is defined as:
+Violence (high risk) is defined as:

-• any incident in which a person is abused, threatened or assaulted in circumstances relating to their work’
+• Any incident in which a person is abused, threatened or assaulted in circumstances relating to their work’

+Consideration should be given as to whether a Single Point of Contact (SPOC) is required at this stage.
+A SPOC will generally be an appropriate Service Manager, but at their discretion this may be delegated to another appropriate officer.
 The SPOC will generally be based in the impacted service area, but if cross-service impacts have been identified, it may be appropriate for the SPOC to be within Assurance Service.
 If it is identified that there are underlying health issues, it may be appropriate for the SPOC to be an operations manager in the relevant locality.
+The individual subject to the SPOC should be provided with the contact details of the SPOC.
+In some instances a SPOC may be deemed appropriate where customer behaviour has not been determined as “unreasonable” if the panel believes that such coordination will better facilitate service to the customer.

-4.9.1 Low / Medium Risk
+Low / Medium Risk

 A letter or email should be sent from the relevant Operations Manager (or equivalent).
+This correspondence should:

 • describe the incident, location, date and time and why the behaviour has been identified as unreasonable